IELTS Writing Task 2 Sample 594 - Some countries have an ever-increasing population who are aged 15 or younger

 Write at least 250 words.

-Right proportion of population of all age groups is an important aspect for the social, economical and overall growth of a country.
-However, in many countries the number of younger population who are less than 15 years old has increased significantly and to a certain extent this has a detrimental effect on the society, workforce and the country.
-This essay delves with the current and future effects of this trend in countries where younger generation predominates the bigger portion of their population.
+The right proportion of the population of all age groups is an important aspect of the social, economical and overall growth of a country.
+However, in many countries, the number of the younger population who are less than 15 years old has increased significantly and to a certain extent, this has a detrimental effect on the society, workforce and the country.
+This essay delves into the current and future effects of this trend in countries where younger generation predominates the bigger portion of their population.